linkeddata/rdflib.js/Documentation/update-manager.md

 ### About Headers

 Headers include information from the server about how to interact with it.
-You can see the headers for any response with e.g. `curl --head URI` which, on the Solid Community server produces something like this (note the wac-allow,ms-author-via,and updates-via headers):
+You can see the headers for any response with a command like `curl --head URI` which, on the Solid Community server produces something like this (note the `wac-allow,ms-author-via`, and `updates-via` headers):

 ```
 HTTP/1.1 200 OK